Resonance of past civilizations

 Self-invented painting technique

-Synchropaint technique is possible thanks to a technical innovation consisting of an impulsive paint thrower.
-It was necessary to implement and synchronize the oldest action painting method by which one can apply color to an object from a distance, without tool for paint application touching the object’s surface.
+Synchropaint technique is first possible thanks to a technical innovation consisting of an impulsive paint thrower.
+Due to surface irregularities and oscillations in the diameters of round blown glass objects, it was necessary to implement and synchronize the oldest action painting method by which one can apply color to an object from a distance, without tool for paint application touching the object’s surface.

 The action painting method is even used in the prehistoric art of painting caves.
 Before inventing a brush, which is used today, mankind used parts of goat fur.
 Going with a small stick over a paint soaked goat fur, the prehistoric man loosed off the fur’s fibers, which threw small color strokes or dots onto a rough surface of the caves walls.